jdbctemplatemapper/jdbctemplatemapper/README.md

 When opening a ticket please provide the following: jdbcTemplateMapper version, Database name/version, jdbc driver version, version of java, version of Spring Boot

+## Migration to 3.x from 2.x
+Version 3.x removes all the deprecated methods in 2.x versions.

+1. Query.joinColumnOwningSide() removed - Use Query.joinColumnTypeSide()
+   QueryMerge.joinColumnOwningSide() removed - Use QueryMerge.joinColumnTypeSide()
+   QueryCount.joinColumnOwningSide() removed - Use QueryCount.joinColumnTypeSide()
+2. JdbcTemplateMapper.getColumnsSql() removed - Use JdbcTemplateMapper.getBeanColumnsSql()
+3. JdbcTemplateMapper.findByProperty() removed - Use Query with where()
+4. JdbcTemplateMapper.useColumnLabelForResultSetMetaData() removed - No replacement method.
+Use jdbc 4.x drivers.